Code-Institute-Submissions/place-in-time/README.md

 ## Testing
 The user story scenarios were adressed effectively, where information relative to the selected marker was presented clearly and cleanly.
 The map section alerts the user to their current location, while providing them with clickable options in the form of map markers.
-The page elements will resize and refow when the screen size is reduced or increased.
+The page elements will resize and reflow when the screen size is reduced or increased.

 **Welcome Modal:**
 1. Click on the "Find my location" button and verify that the map updates with markers located nearby.